Yandex Cloud

 • Solution

-You need to move data from a standard or cold storage in an Object Storage bucket, to a glacier storage.
+You need to migrate data from a standard or cold storage in an Object Storage bucket to ice storage.

 SolutionSolution